Extending the REST API¶

 eZ\Publish\Core\REST\Server\Input\Parser\ContentCreate.
 This parser will build and return a

-ContentCreateStruct that can then be used to create content with the Public API.
+ContentCreateStruct that can then be used to create content with the public PHP API.

 Those input parsers are provided with a pre-parsed version of the input payload, as an associative array, and don't have to care about the actual format (XML or JSON).